chicoferreira/cg-essay/main.typ

 Screen Space Reflection is a widely used real-time technique to approximate reflective surfaces, thus it is a good candidate for water rendering.
 SSR works by reusing information already on screen: after the scene is rendered, a post-processing pass traces rays in the screen-space depth buffer, trying to find a reflected hit for each pixel of a reflective surface.
 Basically, it marches a ray from the view, bouncing off the water surface, and intersects against the depth texture to find what on-screen geometry it would reflect.

 Implementing SSR is a relatively simple task, as seen in Sugu Lee's blog post @ssr.
-The SSR pass can be executed using a compute shader.
+The SSR pass can be executed using a compute shader as a post-processing pass.
 Below is the pseudo code #footnote[You can find a Metal shader implementation in the Sugu Lee's blog post @ssr].

 #import "@preview/lovelace:0.3.0": *